 Active Users: This is the primary metric in GA4 and indicates the number of distinct users who have visited your website and have an 'engaged' session.
 It is also when analytics collects parameters such as first_visit event or engagement_time_msec.

 Upon first look, GA4 appears to have less reporting.
 However, whilst there are fewer standard reports, you can create your own custom reports – Which is very handy for that ad hoc analysis!
-Google has provided templates that you can use to get started.
+Google has provided templates so you can get started.
 Looking at the new layout at first can be quite daunting.
 It is easy to default to using the old reporting methods, however, we encourage you to spend time setting up the reports, and exploring the tool because you will get more valuable insight from your analytics.

 Overall, GA4 provides modern and powerful analytics and it allows for more accurate and granular data collection, greater insights through AI and improved reporting options, making it more useful in our marketing efforts.

 We are excited to see the continued development of web analytics, we recommend jumping in and exploring what it can do for you today!
-Take a look in particular at the new terminology so you are fit and ready when reporting to your senior management.

 For more information on how we can support your digital marketing efforts, reach out to one of our specialists.